Committee of Graduate Education Update

 Future issues of Perspectives will include additional results from the CGE's doctoral survey.
 The committee will also host an open forum on graduate education at the AHA's annual meeting in San Francisco on Friday, January 4, 2002, from 2:30 to 4:00 p.m.; please check the meeting program for more details.

-—Philip M. Katz, research director of the AHA Committee on Graduate Education
+Philip M. Katz is the research director of the AHA Committee on Graduate Education.

 Please read our commenting and letters policy before submitting.